COMM 4446/5446:01 Social Protest: Performance and Rhetorical

 September 13: Bring two (2) copies of a draft of paper one to class.
 You will trade papers with two others.
 Edited papers should be returned to their authors on September 15 .

 October 25: Bring two (2) copies of a draft of paper two to class.
 You will trade papers with two others.
 Edited papers should be returned to their authors on October 27.

-November 15 and 17: Bring two (2) copies of a draft of your final paper to class.
+November 29: Bring two (2) copies of a draft of your final paper to class.
 In class peer editing will occur.
-Return your paper to the author at the end of the class sessions.
+Edited papers should be returned to their authors on December 1.

 Remember to sign your name to any paper you edit.
 Authors, please remember to turn in the edited version when you turn in your paper.
 Authors, your papers will not be considered turned in until you have turned in all the edits.

 Editing guidelines: In order to receive the minimum passing credit for editing, you are expected to provide the following each time you edit: